Captainarash/CaptCC/README.md

 A tiny C compiler written purely in JavaScript.
 It's been a while that I learned JS and it has worked for me in many different scenarios.
 I actually learned JS while analyzing a piece of malware written in JS.
 Then I got really interested.
 I was always curious if I can write a compiler; a tiny one.
-(I changed my mind.
-Turns out you don't need a master degree to   build one.
-So, I decided to really work on this compiler.)
 But there was a problem.
 I didn't know OCaml or Bison or Flex.
 I wondered why not just write it in JS?